pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ---

-## 12. How to Chain Promises using .then ?
+## 12. How to chain promises using .then ?

 - Code Example